 Contributor to ‘Best SF Films of 2016’ (reviews of Evolution, He Never Died and Mænd & høns/Men & Chicken), Vector 285 (2017), 11–18

 ‘Introduction’ to HG Wells, The Time Machine (Pan Macmillan, 2017), vii–xv

 In memoriam, I wrote a piece about Mark Fisher and an entry for a collection Mike Levy was to have edited and which Farah Mendlesohn brilliantly took on in his stead:

 ‘Verschränkung’.
 Contribution to ‘In Memoriam: Mark Fisher’, Los Angeles Review of Books (2017)

 Entry on Arrival for Mike Levy and Farah Mendlesohn, eds, Aliens in Popular Culture (Greenwood)—forthcoming

-There was an absurd world tour of keynotes, plenaries and other invited research presentations
+Banging on There was an absurd world tour of keynotes, plenaries and other invited research presentations

 ‘Making Habitable Worlds in the Late Anthropocene’, The Centre for Exoplanets and Habitability, University of Warwick, 20 November 2017

 ‘Art/Science at the Edge’ closing plenary discussion with Susanne Winterling, chaired by Bodhisatva Chattopadhyay, Synchronizing the World: Historic Times, Globalized Times, Anthropogenic Times, Universitetet i Oslo, Norway, 12–14 June 2017

 ‘This is the Worst of All Possible Worlds’, Dystopia Now, Birkbeck, 26 May 2017